Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 2. ~~Sometimes when wake from suspend?
 And if you manually turn off mobile data or mobile network, often when turned on internet does not work.
 Sometimes no data, sometimes neither data or cellular.
 Setting Network gives error, "Cannot register modem: modem is c..." and changing Network Mode says "Transaction timed out" _or_ "Setting allowed modes not supported".
 Restarting ModemManager or NetworkManager does not help.
 Is there a solution? (usually cellular looks to work "4G", but no internet)~~ Mostly fixed with modem sdk and new firmware.
 Still sometimes, modem disappears completely when waking from suspend (and similar problems?).

-3. **Only on rev 1.1 I think?
-Still very strange!**.
-Wifi off switch ("killswitch") doesn't _really_ work!
+3. ~~**Only on rev 1.1 I think?
+Still very strange!**~~. **Correction: fixed in 1.2 https://wiki.pine64.org/wiki/PinePhone_v1.2** Wifi off switch ("killswitch") doesn't _really_ work!
 If I turn it off when running, I still have internet (yes it was routing via wifi) and bluetooth.
 It worked to disable wifi before, as I recall, but now I tried twice and it just keeps going.
 If I turn it off before booting, it remains off however.
 (But evidently it still has connection and power?)
 [1]

 4. Bad sound quality on 4G, it's OK but a lot (but not too loud) of digital background noise.
 Acceptable but minor pain in the ears.
 Echo likely when not using headphones.